jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2018-11-12-Writing-An-NES-Emulator-With-Rust-And-WebAssembly/index.md

 ### 2. Write Automated Tests

-It's clear that debugging small bugs take a large portion of your development time and probably leads to a lot of hair pulling and frustration.
+It's clear that debugging small bugs takes a large portion of your development time and probably leads to a lot of hair pulling and frustration.
 What can we do to mitigate this?
 Write automated tests!
 The kind folks at the [NESDEV forums](https://forums.nesdev.com/) have written various test ROMs for all parts of the NES.
 A comprehensive list can be found